Skip to content

 Reproducible R with Git

 For scientists who analyze data through coding, versioning tools such as Git make tracking and undoing changes easy.
-See the images below shows if a versioning tool was not used, the number of files generated ane file names through iterations of a project will become cumbersome to keep track of.
-Researchers can avoid this by using versioning tools such as Git where the history of only one file is saved.
+The image below shows that if versioning was not done, the number of files and file names created through iterations of a project will become cumbersome to keep track of.
+Researchers can avoid this by using versioning tools such as Git where the history of one file is saved throughout the project.
 Not only can Git be used for tracking changes locally on a personal computer, it also facilitates collaboration and code sharing on platforms such as GitHub.
 The goal of this Coding Club session is to get participants acquainted with versioning on local computer using Git and R Studio.
-Concepts learned can be easily applied to versioning via command line or other Integrated Devleopment Environments (IDE) such as Jupyter Lab and VS Code.
+Concepts learned can be easily applied to versioning via command line or other Integrated Development Environments (IDE) such as Jupyter Lab and VS Code.

-For an introduction to versioning with Git in general, see BTEP's Version control using Git class.
-This class focused on versioning on local computer using Git via the command line.
-In this coding club session however, participants will learn how to version using Git in R Studio.
+For an introduction to versioning with Git, see BTEP's Version control using Git class, which focused on versioning on local computer using Git via the command line.
+In this Coding Club session however, participants will learn to version using Git in R Studio.
+Fundamental principals are the same regardless whether versioning is done through command line or R Studio.
+However, the ability to use Git within R Studio makes it convenient to track changes in R coding projects.

 Learning Objectives